New Jersey Statewide Self Advocacy Network (NJSSAN)

 COUNCIL 3: Mercer, Middlesex, Monmouth, Ocean & Somerset Counties

-COUNCIL 5: Atlantic, Cape May, Cumberland & Salem Counties
+COUNCIL 5: Atlantic, Cape May & Cumberland Counties

 The Advisory Board of the NJSSAN consists of elected officers from each of the five Councils.
 Each Council holds elections to select a Chair and Co-Chair.
 If applicable, an Independent Advocate may be chosen as well.
 These officers make up the Advisory Board.
 The Advisory Board meets monthly to develop goals, spearhead advocacy campaigns, and plan for the annual luncheon and conference.
 To see the Advisory Boards goals for this year, please check the sidebar.